vgvassilev/clad/docs/userDocs/source/user/UsingVectorMode.rst

 it is desirable to differentiate a function with respect to multiple input variables.
 One way to do this is to use a vectorized version of forward mode AD.

-Without vector mode, for computing derivative of a function with n-dimensional input - forward mode requires n forward passes, i.e. one for each input variable.
+Without vector mode, computing the derivative of a function with an :math:`n`-dimensional input takes :math:`n` forward passes, one for each input variable.
 In vector mode, all these computations are batched together and computed in a single forward pass and the function is differentiated with respect to multiple input variables.
 This can help in reducing the overhead of